💸 See if your business qualifies for a tax credit worth up to $26k per employee. 📞 Call Now: 855-979-9597

 While most tax write-offs related to the CARES Act (Coronavirus Aid, Relief, and Economic Security Act) should have been resolved with your 2020 taxes, you may still be eligible for a tax credit based on the Infrastructure Investment and Jobs Act.
-This tax credit relates to employee retention, and as of November 2021, it's limited to wages you paid employees prior to October of 2021.
+This tax credit relates to employee retention and is limited to wages you paid employees in 2020 and 2021.

 How to write off business expenses